FAQ for parents, guardians and educators.

-Students will have their choice of 3 workshops for the day, ranging in topics from arts, theatre, organizing, presentation skills, and discussion groups.
+Students will have their choice of 2-3 workshops for the day, ranging in topics from arts, theatre, leadership, organizing, presentation skills, and discussion groups.
 Our workshops are centered on making safer spaces for youth of all orientations and identities.
 Some workshops will be student-only, educator-only, and some are open to both students and educators.

 Is it supervised?

 Yes.
 Youth Project staff and volunteers are present for the day, as will educators and teachers from schools across Nova Scotia.
-Many students will be attending with their teachers (though this is not mandatory to attend).
+Many students will be attending with their teachers & advisors (though this is not mandatory to attend).

 Do youth need to bring money or food?

-Registration for CommUNITY is free.
+Registration for the conference is free.
 We are providing lunch, drinks and snacks, and ask for dietary information on the registration form so we can meet everyone’s needs.
 Students are welcome to bring snacks if they need them, HOWEVER they MUST be nut-free because of allergy concerns.
 There may be info booths selling books and resources, but those are optional!

 Is the information presented age-appropriate?